 Although many models and theories have been proposed for ageing of insulating material but few are reliable, mainly due to they are unable to describe all the interactions among the various parameters.
 Insulation life time modeling consists of looking for adequate relationships among insulation life time and the magnitude of the stress applied to it.
-In the case of electrical insulation for polymeric high voltage cables, the stresses most commonly applied in service are an electric field due to voltage, temperature and loss, however other stresses, such as mechanical stresses (bending, vibration) and environmental stresses (such as pollution, humidity) can be presented.
+In the case of electrical insulation for polymeric high voltage cable, the stresses most commonly applied in service are electric field due to voltage and temperature due to loss, however, also other stresses, such as mechanical stresses (bending, vibration) and environmental stresses (such as pollution, humidity) can be present.

-A physical life model is one of ageing models that its model parameters can be estimated only after life tests, often lasting for a very long time.
+Physical life model is one of ageing model that model parameters can be estimated only after life tests, often lasting for a very long time.
 The search for physical models, based on the description of specific degradation mechanisms assumed as predominant within proper ranges of applied stresses.
-Such models are characterized by physical parameters that can be determined by direct measuring physical quantities.
-Some examples of physical models are described as follows.
+Such models are characterized by physical parameters, that can be determined by measuring directly physical quantities.
+Some examples of physical models are the following.